surveyjs/survey-creator/docs/get-started-angular.md

 }
 ```

-To load a survey model definition JSON into Survey Creator, assign the definition to Survey Creator's [`JSON`](https://surveyjs.io/Documentation/Survey-Creator?id=surveycreator#JSON) or [`text`](https://surveyjs.io/Documentation/Survey-Creator?id=surveycreator#text) property.
+To load a survey model schema JSON into Survey Creator, assign the schema to Survey Creator's [`JSON`](https://surveyjs.io/Documentation/Survey-Creator?id=surveycreator#JSON) or [`text`](https://surveyjs.io/Documentation/Survey-Creator?id=surveycreator#text) property.
 Use `text` if the JSON object is converted to a string; otherwise, use `JSON`.
-The following code takes a survey model definition from the `localStorage`.
-If the definition is not found (for example, when Survey Creator is launched for the first time), a default JSON is used:
+The following code takes a survey model schema from the `localStorage`.
+If the schema is not found (for example, when Survey Creator is launched for the first time), a default JSON is used:

 ```js